nickassafkirk/Cartel-Coffee/README.md

 ### Pages
 #### 1. [Homepage](https://nickassafkirk.github.io/Cartel-Coffee/index.html)
-The Primary landing page for the site which includes the key information on the business and links to additional pages where more detailed information on specific topis can be found.
+The Primary landing page for the site which includes the key information on the business and links to additional pages where more detailed information relating to specific business services can be found.

 #### 2. [Menu Page](https://nickassafkirk.github.io/Cartel-Coffee/menu.html)
 This page describes the cafe's food and drink menu, as this is the business primary function it is imperative to clearly display their menu items so that customers can order remotely or make the decision to dine in-store after seeing and liking the menus.

 #### 3. [Shop Page](https://nickassafkirk.github.io/Cartel-Coffee/shop.html)
 This page displays the customers "take home" product range of coffee, equipment and merchandise.
-This enables the business to explore additional revenues from existing customers and to reach a new target audience who may not be able to visit their store to buy products or food and drink.
+This enables the business to explore additional revenues from existing customers and to reach a new target audience who may not be able to visit their store to buy products, food or drink in-person.

 #### 4. [Contact/Book Page](https://nickassafkirk.github.io/Cartel-Coffee/contact.html)
 This is the primary contact page, where the business's contact information can be found so that potential customers can contact the business and convert into customers by making bookings, visiting the store, phoning, making email contact etc...

 #### 5. [About page](https://nickassafkirk.github.io/Cartel-Coffee/about.html)
 This page displays supporting information on the business.
 It's purpose is to build brand awareness, consumer confidence and trust in the business.
 As this is a mock business this has been used as a placeholder to state that this project was built for education purposes only.
+A basic about us section has been included on the homepage for a similar purpose.

 #### 6. [Form submission page](https://nickassafkirk.github.io/Cartel-Coffee/submit.html)
 A success page loaded upon successful form submission to reassure users their message or booking has been received.